arancauchi/dark-past/retention.md

 5. **Limit context.** Kabul loses 9% during geopolitical explanation.
 Front-load one sentence of context, drip the rest.

 6. **End at the climax.** Apollo loses 14% during the aftermath section.
 When the story is clearly over, viewers leave.

+7. **Character arcs flatten curves.** Greely's flat middle section (~1.4%/min drop rate) is driven by Kislingbury's betrayal arc and the "inner circle" mystery.
+Viewers stay to see how character dynamics resolve, not just for horror beats.

+8. **Compress the setup.** The 0:30-2:00 setup bleed is consistent across Kabul, Medusa, and Greely.
+Front-load only essential context — drip the rest as the story unfolds.

 ---